 US lobbying clients

-Lobbying clients in the US in 2017 include: (see Open Secrets for a full list of clients).
+Lobbying clients in the US in 2017 include (in order of fee income, highest first): (see Open Secrets for a full list of clients).

 EU lobbying clients